microsoft/golazo/docs/workflow-overview.md

    sizing.
 Pull from here when you start new work.
 Coach filles this column with tickets from the Backlog.
-3. **Analyze** – Shepherd prepares or updates a lightweight design doc, confirms assumptions, and obtains ≥2 peer signoffs.
+3. **Analyze** – Shepherd prepares or updates a lightweight design doc, confirms assumptions, and obtains 2 or more peer signoffs.
-4. **Engineer** – Implementation + tests + instrumentation.
-Peer reviews (≥2) required before moving
+4. **Engineer** – Implementation and tests and instrumentation.
+Peer reviews (2 or more) required before moving forward.
-   forward.
 5. **Release** – Code merges/deploys; feature flags or incremental rollout if applicable.
    Monitoring/observability verified.
 6. **Customer Validation** – Stakeholder / user confirms value delivered or provides immediate